-The architect of the Banqueting Hall Clifford Wearden (b.1920) worked with Sir Basil Spence before establishing his own practice, Clifford Wearden & Associates.
+The architect of the Banqueting Hall Clifford Wearden (1920-1999) worked with Sir Basil Spence before establishing his own practice, Clifford Wearden & Associates.

 Rooms on view today are the formal function rooms: the Entrance, Court Room, Reception and Banqueting Hall.

-Main doors: Teak surround with infills of Bubinga and Macassar Ebony
+Crown Elm and Utile wall panelling with Zimbabwean Teak floor and Cedar ceiling.
+Main doors of Teak surround with infills of Bubinga and Macassar Ebony.